1

 昭王三十六年,相國穰侯言客卿灶,欲伐齊取剛、壽,以廣其陶邑。 於是魏人范睢自謂張祿先生,譏穰侯之伐齊,乃越三晉以攻齊也,以此時奸說秦昭王。 昭王於是用范睢。 范睢言宣太后專制,穰侯擅權於諸侯,涇陽君、高陵君之屬太侈,富於王室。 於是秦昭王悟,乃免相國,令涇陽之屬皆出關,就封邑。 穰侯出關,輜車千乘有餘。 穰侯卒於陶,而因葬焉。 秦復收陶為郡。

 In the thirty-sixth year of King Zhao, the chancellor Marquis of Rang recommended his guest minister Zao, desiring to attack Qi and take Gang and Shou to expand his fief at Tao.
-Thereupon the Wei man Fan Ju called himself Master Zhanglu and ridiculed the Marquis of Rang's attack on Qi, saying it was crossing the Three Jin to attack Qi.
-At this time he craftily advised King Zhao of Qin.
+At this time the Wei man Fan Ju, calling himself Master Zhanglu, ridiculed the Marquis of Rang's attack on Qi as crossing the Three Jin to attack Qi, and craftily advised King Zhao of Qin.
 King Zhao thereupon employed Fan Ju.
 Fan Ju spoke of Empress Dowager Xuan monopolizing authority, the Marquis of Rang usurping power among the feudal lords, and the likes of Lord Jingyang and Lord Gaoling being too extravagant and wealthier than the royal house.
-Thereupon King Zhao of Qin was enlightened.
-He dismissed the chancellor and ordered the likes of Jingyang to all leave the passes and go to their fiefs.
+King Zhao of Qin then understood.
+He dismissed the chancellor and ordered Jingyang and the others to leave the passes and go to their fiefs.
 When the Marquis of Rang left the pass, he had more than a thousand baggage wagons.
 The Marquis of Rang died at Tao and was buried there.
 Qin reclaimed Tao as a commandery.

 10